What is a light and airy photography style?

 The most important camera setting for the light and airy photographer is to set the file format to RAW rather than JPEG so that you have some wiggle room in post production to lighten shadows and reduce highlights.

 I often see other photography educators advising a wide aperture to achieve a creamy, blurilicious background, but that’s not essential.

 There are other ways of manipulating depth of field for background blur.
 So if 5.6 is the widest your lens goes, don’t despair and don’t think you have to spend a fortune on a fast lens for light and airy photography.

 In fact, if you photograph outdoors on a bright day, you might not have the luxury of photographing wide open.
 So, it helps to know other ways to nail a shallow depth of field.
 They are:

 - Distance from camera to subject and from subject to background

 The last camera setting you need to use for light and airy photography is spot metering.
 Rather meter for your subject than the entire scene, or even part of the scene.

-Some others will advise you to overexpose the image so that the subject is correctly exposed, or even slightly overexposed to achieve a light and airy look.
+- Other photographers advise you to overexpose the image so that the subject is correctly exposed, or even slightly overexposed to achieve a light and airy look.

 So, the next obvious suggestion is to get light and airy presets for Lightroom.
 Well, yes and no.